Opinions - Christian Sin

-GodVoter.org
+GodVoter.org response:

-Holy God, who wants only what is good for us, commanded Christian
+Thank you for your question.
+God, who is holy and wants only what is good for us, commanded Christians

-s to be holy in all of
+to be holy in all of our conduct:

-"as obedient children, not conforming yourselves to the
+"As obedient children, not conforming yourselves to the

 former lusts, as in your ignorance; but as He who called you is holy, you also